Statutes of Limitations and the Discovery Rule

 A statute of limitations is a law that restricts the amount of time a plaintiff has to file a lawsuit.
 It helps to ensure that the legal process moves forward and that evidence is still available and fresh in the minds of witnesses.
 When the statute of limitations has run out, there is no longer an entitlement to take legal action on a matter.
 This gives a serious responsibility to people who may wish to file a lawsuit.

 The discovery rule can affect when the statute of limitations begins to run.
 In some cases, an injury that caused a wrongful death was not apparent when it first occurred; this is usually due to the nature of the injury itself.
 The statute of limitations will begin, then, at the time the injury is discovered or reasonably should have been discovered.

 Consider a statute of limitations that is, for instance, two years long.
 Normally, the clock would start ticking as soon as the injury occurred.
-But if the injury is reasonably discovered one year after it occurs, the two-year period begins on the day of discovery.
+However, if the injury is discovered one year after it occurs, then the two-year period begins on that date.